dradis/dradis-ce/README.md

 Please see CONTRIBUTING.md for details.

-Many thanks to all Dradis Framework [contributors](https://github.com/dradis/dradisframework/graphs/contributors).
+Many thanks to all Dradis Framework [contributors](https://github.com/dradis/dradisframework-ce/graphs/contributors).

+### Branching model
+We're following Vincent Driessen's [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) to try to keep things organized.

+In this repo we will have: *master*, *develop*, *release-* and *hotfix-* branches.

+If you need to work on a feature branch, fork the repo and work on your own copy.
+We can check it from there.
+Eventually you'll merge to your *develop* and back to origin's *develop*.

 ## License

-Dradis Framework is released under [GNU General Public License version 2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)
+Dradis Framework Community Edition is released under [GNU General Public License version 2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)

+Dradis Framework Professional Edition is released under a commercial license.